CALL FOR NOMINATIONS: YOUNG LEADERS PROGRAM 2020

 The flagship Leadership Program of the Aspen Institute Romania for the last 13 years, the fellowship based Young Leaders Program, has reached its 14th edition.
 The 2020 Young Leaders Program will bring increased regional and sectorial participation and create additional diversity and relevance for a growing Network of Aspen Fellows already covering 31 countries.

 The Young Leaders Program gathers each year 20-25 high profile regional young leaders with a clear two-fold goal: to promote and advance progressive leadership within society; and to develop the regional network of Aspen Fellows, based on shared values and common interests.

-This Program is designed for people who have the potential, interest and determination to exercise leadership to the highest standards of civic and corporate responsibility and according to the ethical values on which Aspen is based.
+The program consists of four modules taking place in Romania and is designed for people who have the potential, interest and determination to exercise leadership to the highest standards of civic and corporate responsibility and according to the ethical values on which Aspen is based.
 For this reason we offer a program which challenges people to think about the fundamental concepts on which our society is founded.
 It also makes participants reflect on the challenges and conflicts that leaders must face in deciding policies and strategies for their organizations and their communities in today’s world.

 After the end of the program, the participants will become part of the community of Aspen Fellows and are expected to be actively involved in the activities and events of the Aspen Institute Romania, Aspen Fellows Network and Aspen International Network.